Our HDR students

 Heloisa Valadares

-Heloisa’s PhD thesis focuses on a comparative analysis between how Brazilian and Australian data protection public policies have been structured for the last years, through the investigation of the role played by the will in the context of Informational Society, developing a list of elements devoted in effectively protecting the personality rights and to put light on elements that represents points to continuous improvement.
+Heloisa’s PhD thesis focused on a comparative analysis between how Brazilian and Australian data protection public policies have been structured for the last years, through the investigation of the role played by the will in the context of Informational Society, developing a list of elements devoted in effectively protecting the personality rights and to put light on elements for continuous improvement.
+Heloisa’s HTLC supervisor was Kieran Tranter.
+She completed in 2024.